fabius/kccs-pcd-2020/lab_book.md

     sys     0m0,058s
     ```

-    However when passing through an array of hashes rather than doing a POST request for every single hash, the time of execution is improved dramatically:
+    However when passing through an array of hashes rather than doing a POST request for every single hash ([commit](https://github.com/fabiandeifuss/kccs-pcd-2020/commit/c228c34588fa89f699fa6d0ac8580d3a7c38d052)), the time of execution is improved dramatically:

     result: